halvgaard/DataScience/Task7/README.md

 ## Disclaimer

 All the commands and info is directly taken from [google's qwiklab](https://www.qwiklabs.com/focuses/18940?parent=catalog).
-The additional value of this tutorial is to showcase how to reproduce the qwiklab results in your personal google project locally in your jupyter notebook.
+The additional value of this tutorial is to showcase how to reproduce the qwiklab results in your personal `google project` locally in your `jupyter notebook`.

 ## Overview